At least 30 journalists, lawyers and activists hacked with Pegasus in Jordan, forensic probe finds

 Citizen Lab confirmed all but five of the infections, with 21 victims asking to remain anonymous, citing the risk of reprisal.
 The rest were identified by Human Rights Watch, Amnesty International’s Security Lab, and the Organized Crime and Corruption Reporting Project.

 NSO Group says it only sells to vetted intelligence and law enforcement agencies — and only for use against terrorists and serious criminals.
-But cybersecurity researchers who have tracked the spyware’s use in 45 countries have documented dozens of cases of politically motivated abuse of the spyware — from Mexico to Thailand, Poland to Saudi Arabia.
+But cybersecurity researchers who have tracked the spyware’s use in 45 countries have documented dozens of cases of politically motivated abuse of the spyware — from Mexico and Thailand to Poland and Saudi Arabia.

 An NSO Group spokesperson said the company would not confirm or deny its clients’ identities.
 NSO Group says it vets customers and investigates any report its spyware has been abused.